Excel Mini Grants:

 The Foundation awards 100% of its Excel grant budget.
 If you discover that there are additional or unanticipated costs, you will need to find other non-foundation funding to cover those expenses.
 This includes sales tax and shipping on items purchased.
 Please take time to put together a complete budget with your application.

-We want to wrap up these grants by the end of 2020 so that we can move to our regular Excel grant process in January.
+We want to wrap up these grants by the end of 20221 school year so that we can move to our regular Excel grant process in the next school year.

 Things to consider before you submit your application:

 - Submit your application on time and online.
-The application is due September 25.
-There are no extension granted.
+The application is due January 22, 2021.
+There are no extensions granted.
+Please make sure you receive confirmation of your grants’ submission.

 - Keep your audience in mind.
 Remember that grant reviewers are not educators so try to use laypersons’ language or explain “edu-speak”.
 Please do not use acronyms.